Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 ### Path Parameters

-You'll notice some of the endpoints we laid out are using square brackets `{example}` to note where these values will be dynamic.
+You'll notice some of the endpoints we laid out are using curly braces `{example}` to note where these values will be dynamic.
 That value depends on the user's interaction when sending the HTTP request to our API.
-In our application's architecture every Movie will have an *id* associated with it so allow the user to specify a Movie by id in the request's path:
+In our application's architecture every movie will have an `id` associated with it to allow the user to specify a movie by `id` in the request's path:

 - `GET http://localhost:8080/movies/3`
 - `PUT http://localhost:8080/movies/2`